 What does this mean?
 It may not be a good idea to be an early adopter of a tool that is a key part of your tech stack.
 Your side project?
 Yes.
 Experiment there.
 Sometimes this means choosing a part of your tech stack that is backed by bigger companies or organizations, such as Amazon Web Services or a battle-tested database engine.

-When you have more support from a product, that means more development and more libraries which means it’s easier to develop and work on.
+When you have more support from a product, that means more help with web development and more libraries which means it’s easier to develop and work on.
 That maturity curve means there are more answers for you to tap into, with smaller bouts of latency.

 There could be big costs in the long run if a bad choice is made in regards to scalability.
 Making changes to your tech stack eat up your time and money.
 Training the team, porting the application, and then extensive testing all would need to be done, and the majority of your users will hardly know the difference.